GabrielPy28/Flaskbot/README.md

 # Flaskbot:
-> aplicación de chatbot desarrollada con Flask y Microsoft/DialoGPT-medium.
-Flask es un marco web de Python que se utiliza para crear aplicaciones web.
-Microsoft/DialoGPT-medium es un modelo de lenguaje de inteligencia artificial que se utiliza para generar respuestas de chatbot.
-Flaskbot utiliza este modelo para generar respuestas de chatbot en función de las entradas del usuario.
-La combinación de Flask y Microsoft/DialoGPT-medium permite a Flaskbot generar respuestas de chatbot precisas y coherentes.
+> Chatbot application developed with Flask and Microsoft/DialoGPT-medium.
+Flask is a Python web framework used to create web applications.
+Microsoft/DialoGPT-medium is an artificial intelligence language model used to generate chatbot responses.
+Flaskbot uses this model to generate chatbot responses based on user input.
+The combination of Flask and Microsoft/DialoGPT-medium allows Flaskbot to generate accurate and consistent chatbot responses.
 >
 > ![Flaskbot cover image](https://th.bing.com/th/id/OIG.q32jGYxddjTb4tqPS4s0?w=270&h=270&c=6&r=0&o=5&pid=ImgGn)